home

 Morgan Trike (1935)

 The British firm Morgan built cars with three wheels since 1910 (according to traffic laws those are motorbikes), but in the thirties started to build cars that had four wheels.
 The firm is still in existence.
-Each year around five hundred cars are built, completely by hand, but nowadays they have engines built by Ford.
+The cars are still built by hand, and nowadays they have engines built by Ford.
 Isn't this one a beauty?
 A ferocious cutie, I'd say, or something like that.
 The engine (or at least the largest part of it) is in front of the car, giving it the looks of a monster, but one man alone might be able to lift the rear of the car, having just one wheel at the back, up from the ground.
-Thanks to its small weight the car is quite fast, despite its small engine, that seems to have just two cylinders.
+Thanks to its small weight the car is quite fast, despite its small two-cylinder engine.
 This picture is from Hyman Ltd.

 Morgan Plus 4 (1957)